What do you fact check?

-It would be helpful if you provide as much information as possible, such as date, source, and any particular reason why you’re skeptical of the claim.
+It’s helpful if you can provide as much information as possible, such as the date, a source, and any particular reason why you’re sceptical about the claim.

 We will then submit it to our editorial process.
-While we will acknowledge receipt of your submitted claim, we may not be able to reply how far we process it ‐‐ we cover several topics with varying turnaround times.
-Yet we welcome claims from the public for consideration.
+We may not be able to reply how far we process it, yet we welcome claims from the public for consideration.

 How can I help out?

-If you like our work, you can help by giving a regular or one-off donation: http://factcheckni.org/donate
+If you like our work, you can help by giving a regular or one-off donation.

-If you have expertise in one of our topics, and agree with us that fact checking can improve the quality of public debate in Northern Ireland, then please let us know so we can consider your knowledge and skills.
+If you have expertise in one of our topics, and see fact checking as a way of improving the quality of public debate in Northern Ireland, then please let us know so we can talk further about using your knowledge and skills.